 You’ll probably be surprised to see the Ford Kuga near the top of the list for depreciation value and this mid-sized SUV is competitively priced right from the start.
 There’s loads of space with the Kuga and plenty of great tech in recent models.
 According to the Telegraph, the Ford Kuga retains 71.6% of its value in three years.

-This is going to be one of the biggest contributors to the value of your car, as you probably expect.
-As such, whoever is buying your vehicle will place a heavy weighting on both of these factors and often they come hand in hand; the older your car, the more miles it has likely travelled.
+- Age and mileage – The older your car, the more miles it has likely travelled.
 Of course, there’s also the consideration that vehicles with higher mileage than average will also not be worth as much.
 On average, a car will travel between 12,000 and 15,000 miles a year.
-More than this and your car will be considered as high mileage.
-Old cars are more likely to breakdown and if they have a high mileage to boot, this possibility is heightened.
+Rack up more than this and your car will be considered as high mileage.
+Old cars are more likely to breakdown and if they have a high mileage to boot, this possibility is heightened

-If your car has a high desirability, it’s going to be worth a lot more.
+- Desirability – If your car has a high desirability, it’s going to be worth a lot more.
 After all, whoever buys your vehicle will want to sell it on afterwards.
 If you have a model not in high demand, it’s going to be much more difficult for the dealer to shift.
-Cars that are always in high demand include the Ford Focus, Fiesta and Vauxhall Astra.
-They’re particularly notorious for their reliability and people know they’ll not only last a long time but also be typically cheaper to repair if something goes wrong.
 In general, the bigger and more respected brands will be worth more as will more reliable models

 - Condition – The better the condition of your car, the more it’ll be worth.
 That’s a pretty straightforward conclusion.
-Therefore, it would be worth carrying out all the little repair jobs before selling.
+More often than not, it would be worth carrying out all the little repair jobs before selling.
 This will help top up the value and means the buyer doesn’t need to pay extra for these to be completed.
-Make sure to fill the oil, coolant and windscreen wash, whilst repairing any scratches sticking out like a sore thumb.
+Make sure to fill the oil, coolant and windscreen wash, whilst repairing any scratches sticking out like a sore thumb

-This is perhaps a little unfair as your car could be in an excellent condition, but the colour is going to have an impact on the valuation.
+- Colours – This is perhaps a little unfair as your car could be in an excellent condition, but the colour is going to have an impact on the valuation.
 When you’re buying a new car you’ll opt for something you like, but that doesn’t mean the future buyer will feel the same way.
-It can be difficult to sell a car if the shade’s a little out there and traditional colours will always help retain value.
+It can be difficult to sell a car if the shade’s a little out there and traditional colours will always help retain value

-Now, one of the most important factors affecting the value is who you sell your car to.
-For instance, go to a dealer and you’re unlikely to get the true value.
+- The buyer – If you go to a dealer, then you’re unlikely to get the true value.
 However, with Southern Car Buyers we promise a superb price and a quick and easy service to sell your car.
-Tell us your car registration today and we’ll give you a quote in no time at all.
+Tell us your car registration today and we’ll give you a quote in no time at all